McCormick & Co., Inc. Shares Climb Infinity% Past Previous 52-Week High - Market Mover

 McCormick & Co., Inc. (MKC.V) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $22B.
 The stock is currently flat year-to-date, flat over the past 12 months, and flat over the past five years.
-This week, the Dow Jones Industrial Average rose 0.4%, and the S&P 500 fell 0.2%.
+This week, the Dow Jones Industrial Average fell 1.1%, and the S&P 500 fell 1.9%.

 Trading Activity

-- Trading volume this week was 22.4% higher than the 20-day average.
+- Trading volume this week was 8.6% lower than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.0.